tinic/ElectronicLeadscrew/README.md

 # ElectronicLeadscrew
-Electronic leadscrew config + UI for LinuxCNC
+This is an electronic leadscrew HAL configuration + Qt based UI for LinuxCNC

+Background: Many hobbyists convert their manual lathe to function as a CNC machine but do not want to lose the ability to use the machine in manual mode.
+This configuration make this possible.
+LinuxCNC in this case operates like a gearbox with a few additional features.

 ![UI Preview](/ElectronicLeadscrew.JPG)